Hormone Receptor-Positive Breast Cancer

 It is possible to have breast cancer that is both HER2-positive and hormone receptor-positive.
 Cancer that grows because of estrogen and progesterone and the protein HER2 is sometimes known as triple-positive breast cancer.

 If you have triple-positive breast cancer, your treatment will likely include medicines that target both HER2 and hormone receptors.

-Hormonal therapy, also called endocrine or anti-estrogen therapy, only works in HR-positive cancers.
+Hormonal therapy, also called endocrine or anti-estrogen therapy, only works in hormone receptor-positive cancers.
 It reduces or blocks the estrogen and progesterone that the cancer relies on to grow and survive.
 This treatment disrupts the signals sent by the hormone receptors to cells.

-Depending on the type, hormonal therapy may block estrogen receptors, reduce the amount of estrogen made, or lessen the number of hormone receptors.
-It can reduce the risk of the disease recurring (coming back), prevent new breast cancers and improve survival.
+Depending on the type, hormonal therapy may block estrogen receptors, reduce the amount of estrogen made in the body, or lessen the number of hormone receptors.
+It can lower the risk of the disease recurring (coming back), prevent new breast cancers and improve survival.

 The main types of hormonal therapy are:

 - Selective estrogen-receptor response modulators (SERMs).
 SERMs work by blocking the effects of estrogen on cancer cells so it can’t tell the cancer to grow.
 Tamoxifen is the standard hormonal therapy for premenopausal women.
 Common side effects include hot flashes and vaginal discharge, dryness or irritation.
 Rare serious side effects include stroke and a slight increased risk of blood clots and endometrial (uterine) cancer.